 5. Jumeok-bap (Rice Balls)

-At night, you can even enjoy a spectacular night view of Han River and its surroundings.
+At night, you can even enjoy a spectacular night view of the Han River and its surroundings.
 We highly recommend you to try a visit to Banpo Bridge to enjoy the fantastic rainbow fountain that will rerun in April.
-For details and directions, click here.
+You can also choose your favorite boat/yacht among 7 different options at a fantastic island called Sevit Island near Banpo station.
+Click here to book Han River boat/yacht ride and experience a unique side of Seoul at Han River.